ubc-lib-geo/Data-Normalization-Classification/index.md

 Since some of you are spread around the continent, let's take a moment to explore [native-land.ca](https://native-land.ca/) so that you can visualize the indigenous territories, languages, and treaties in your area.

-# Learing Outcomes
+# Learning Outcomes
 1) Investigate how data normalization impacts the way we perceive patterns in a dataset.
   * Data normalization, is the process of scaling (AKA normalizing) one variable by another.
 2) Look at different data classification methods and how they impact the way we perceive patterns in a dataset.
-  * Classifiying data simplifies it so it is easier to interpret, but the classification method can have a drastic impact on how we interpret the data.
+  * Classifying data simplifies it so it is easier to interpret, but the classification method can have a drastic impact on how we interpret the data.

 # Poll Questions:

-### 1) Which country has a higher frequency of police violence?
+### 1) Which country do you thinkg has a higher frequency of police violence?
     A) Canada
     B) The United States
     C) They're about equal

-### 2) Which country has a greater racial disparity in incidetns of police violence?
+### 2) Which country do you thinkg has a greater racial disparity in incidents of police violence?
     A) Canada
     B) The United States
     C) They're about equal